SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_uart/readme.md

 ## About Example Code

-- \ref ulp_uart_example.c - This example code demonstrates how to configure the UART to send and receive data in loopback mode.
+- [`ulp_uart_example.c`](https://github.com/SiliconLabs/wiseconnect/blob/master/examples/si91x_soc/peripheral/sl_si91x_ulp_uart/ulp_uart_example.c) - This example code demonstrates how to configure the UART to send and receive data in loopback mode.
-- In this example, first UART get initialized if it was not initialized already with clock and DMA configurations if DMA is   enabled using \ref sl_si91x_uart_init.
+- In this example, the UART is first initialized—if not already done—using [`sl_si91x_usart_init`](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-si91x-peripherals/usart#sl-si91x-usart-init), along with clock, power mode and DMA configurations when DMA is enabled.
+**Note:** If the UART/USART instance is selected for debug output logs, initialization will return `SL_STATUS_NOT_AVAILABLE`.
-- After UART initialization, UART power mode is set using \ref sl_si91x_uart_set_power_mode() and ULP UART is configured with default configurations from UC along with UART transmit and receive lines using the \ref sl_si91x_uart_set_configuration().
+- After UART initialization, ULP UART is configured with default configurations from UC along with UART transmit and receive lines using the [`sl_si91x_usart_set_configuration()`](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-si91x-peripherals/usart#sl-si91x-usart-set-configuration).
-- Then the register the user event callback for send and receive complete notification is set using \ref sl_si91x_usart_register_event_callback().
+- Then the register the user event callback for send and receive complete notification is set using [`sl_si91x_usart_register_event_callback()`](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-si91x-peripherals/usart#sl-si91x-usart-register-event-callback).
-- After setting the user event callback, the data send and receive can happen through \ref sl_si91x_usart_send_data() and \ref sl_si91x_usart_receive_data() respectively.
+- After setting the user event callback, the data send and receive can happen through [`sl_si91x_usart_send_data`](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/usart#sl-si91x-usart-send-data) and [`sl_si91x_usart_receive_data`](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/usart#sl-si91x-usart-receive-data) respectively.
 - Once the receive data event is triggered, both transmit and receive buffer data is compared to confirm if the received data is the same.

 > **Note:** When utilizing the ULP UART instance in high-power mode with DMA enabled, it is advisable to allocate buffers in the ULP memory block.